Long range correlation in cosmic microwave background radiation: Abstract

 \section{Abstract}

-We investigate the statistical isotropy and Gaussianity of temperature fluctuations of Cosmic Microwave Background radiation (CMB) data from {\it Wilkinson Microwave Anisotropy Probe} survey, using the Multifractal Detrended Fluctuation Analysis, Rescaled Range and Scaled Windowed Variance methods.
-These methods verify that there is no evidence for violation of statistical isotropy in CMB data.
-The multifractal detrended fluctuation analysis shows that Cosmic Microwave Background fluctuations has a long range correlation function with a multifractal behavior.
-By comparing our analysis with the artificial shuffled and surrogate series of CMB data, we conclude that the multifractality nature of temperature fluctuation of CMB is mainly due to the long-range correlations and the map is consistent with a Gaussian distribution.\\
+We investigate the statistical anisotropy and Gaussianity of temperature fluctuations of Cosmic Microwave Background radiation (CMB) data from {\it Wilkinson Microwave Anisotropy Probe} survey, using the multifractal detrended fluctuation analysis, rescaled range and scaled windowed variance methods.
+The multifractal detrended fluctuation analysis shows that CMB fluctuations has a long range correlation function with a multifractal behavior.
+By comparing the shuffled and surrogate series of CMB data, we conclude that the multifractality nature of temperature fluctuation of CMB is mainly due to the long-range correlations and the map is consistent with a Gaussian distribution.\\